edgedb/easy-edgedb/README.md

 }
 ```

-By the way, now we can use this method to insert our five `Crewman` types inside one `INSERT` instead of doing it five times.
-We can put their numbers inside a single set, and use the same `FOR` and `UNION` method to insert them:
+By the way, now we could use this method to insert our five `Crewman` types inside one `INSERT` instead of doing it five times.
+We can put their numbers inside a single set, and use the same `FOR` and `UNION` method to insert them.
+Of course, we already used `UPDATE` to change the inserts but from now on in our code their insert will look like this:

 ```
 FOR n IN {1, 2, 3, 4, 5}
   UNION (
   INSERT Crewman {
   number := n
+  first_appearance := cal::to_local_date(1887, 7, 6),
+  last_appearance := cal::to_local_date(1887, 7, 16),
 });
 ```